 Monarch Butterflies Every fall, monarchs fly thousands of miles south to overwinter in Mexico.
 Along the way, they rest and feed on nectar-bearing plants.

-Migrating Birds Great flocks of shorebirds, waterfowl, raptors and other birds fly each fall from northern breeding grounds to warmer areas to the south and west.
+Great flocks of shorebirds, waterfowl, raptors and other birds fly each fall from northern breeding grounds to warmer areas to the south and west.

 Fall Wildlife Spectacles Seasonal spectacles include the eerie sounds of male elk bugling for mates and the sight of mule deer bucks going head to head with rivals.